Do Go On - 163 - WW2 Badass Audie Murphy

 His jugular.

-He swallows well.
+He swallows well?

-A softy gel speaking, he's in the top percentile.
+Asofically speaking, he's in the top percentile.

-Philips him a lot of softy gel speaking.
+Philip's seen a lot of esophically speaking.

 I'm waiting for that serum.

-How frustrating for the warheads out there, listening to this, when we have,
+How frustrating for the warheads out there listening to this when we have, have you said anything about this guy yet?

 Barely.